mdn/content/files/en-us/web/accessibility/aria/roles/tree_role/index.md

   - ARIA roles
   - Tree role
   - composite widget role
+  - needs example
 ---

 A `tree` is a widget that allows the user to select one or more items from a hierarchically organized collection.

 ## Description

-A `tree` widget is a hierarchical list.
+A `tree` widget is a hierarchical list with parent and child nodes that can expand and collapse.
 Any item in the hierarchy may have child tree items, set with [`role="treeitem"`](/en-US/docs/Web/Accessibility/ARIA/Roles/treeitem_role).
 Tree items that have children can be expanded or collapsed, showing and hiding their children.

 An example of a `tree` is a file system selection user interface: a tree view displaying folders and files.
 Folder items can be expanded to reveal the contents of the folder -- which may be files, folders, or both -- and collapsed, hiding its contents.

+ARIA tree views are navigated primarily with arrow keys on the keyboard instead of the <kbd>tab</kbd> key which is not common for browser content, though normal and expected keyboard in native applications.
+For this reason, before creating a tree view, consider alternative options to address the functionality you need.

+> **Warning:** Tree views use naviation more similar to native applications than to web applications.
+For this reason, consider alternative options to address the functionality you need before creating a tree view.

 ### Single and multiple select trees